ashgazer/forex-go-cli/README.md

-How to run once build
+How to run once built

 See conversion rate